Online Blog & Business Help

 Here are 7 Ways to Use Pinterest Secret Boards:

-Non Niche Related Pins
+Non-Niche Related Pins

-Some people have what are known as Bait Boards on their profile.
-These are used to entice followers outside of their main niche.
 But if you really want to be taken seriously in your niche, it’s best to just stick to what you know.
 Decide who your audience is and create and post content for them.

 For example – My business is about providing people with tips to succeed with blogging, online marketing, and social media.
 Having a board about my favourite vegetarian Crock Pot recipes is SO far off-topic, it may make me look less professional and potential followers may take my content less seriously.